benhoyt/benhoyt.github.com/writings/count-words.md

 tr 'A-Z' 'a-z' | tr -s ' ' '\n' | sort | uniq -c | sort -nr
 ```

-It's quite slow (algorithmically and in practice), because it has to sort the entire file at once rather than using a hash table for counting (which actually goes against the constraints I've imposed).
+With the default locale, it's quite slow, in part because it has to sort the entire file at once rather than using a hash table for counting (reading the entire file into memory actually goes against the constraints I've imposed).
 So this is fine for relatively small files, but if I wanted a one-liner I'd probably reach for AWK instead.

+Surprisingly (to me), if you change to the C locale (effectively ASCII-only), the above is quite fast considering the "sort the entire file" algorithm!
+It just shows how much the GNU utilities are optimized, especially for the ASCII-only case.

 The output is not quite the same as the others, because the format is "space-prefixed-count word" rather than "word count", like so: